Valparaiso, Indiana: Parks

 Ogden Gardens/Forest Park (Campbell Street and Harrison Blvd) – Ogden Gardens is the home of the city's botanical garden.
 The Campbell Street end is a formal garden with a variety of planting that bloom throughout the year.
 The Gazebo is a favorite place for weddings, wedding pictures and high school prom pictures.
 A Japanese garden is included with a 22,000-gallon Koi pond.
 Forest Park is to the west with an open grassy picnic area below a wooded picnic area with a shelter.

+Rock Island (Coolwood Dr &, Frontage Rd) is a "tourist attraction" found in front of the Strack & Van Til grocery store just off of the US 30 highway.
+The curb that splits the right and left turn lanes has been responsible for a number car crashes and accidents.
+Over the weekend between May 17 and May 19 of 2024, community members decorated the curb with rocks, signs, traffic cones, and other miscellaneous decor, including a flamingo and a blanket for one of the rocks.
+This has since been considered an inside joke, featuring its own Google reviews as an official tourist attraction.

-Rogers-Lakewood Park (Meridian Road (N Campbell Street)) – Provide opportunities for swimming, fishing, and hiking trails.
+Rogers-Lakwood Park (Meridian Road (N Campbell Street)) – Provide opportunities for swimming, fishing, and hiking trails.
 It is connected to the north side communities of Valparaiso by the Campbell Street Bike Trail (hiking and biking).

-Tower Park (Evans Ave and Franklin St.) is a community park that offers basketball, baseball, tennis, picnicking and a playground.
+Tower Park (Evans Ave and Franklin St.) is a community park that offers basketball, baseball, tennis, pickleball, picnicking, and a playground.
 During winter months, one of the basketball courts is turned into the community skating rink.

 Valplayso/Glenrose North (Glendale Blvd and Roosevelt Rd) is the home of Valplayso, a community-designed and community-built playground.
 At the other end of the parking lot are several ball fields.
 Separated from Glenrose South by only the Middle Schools track, Glenrose North hosts over half of the community during the Fourth of July Celebration.